-Table 4.2Comparison between Ethiopian Legislation and OP 4.12
+Table 4.2 Comparison between Ethiopian Legislation and OP 4.12

-Theme World Bank OP4.12 Ethiopian Legislation Comparison Recommendations to Address Gaps Policy Objectives World bank OP4.12 has overall policy objectives, requiring that: Involuntary resettlement should be avoided wherever possible, or minimised, exploring all alternatives Resettlement programs should be sustainable, include meaningful consultation with affected parties, and provide benefits to the affected parties Displaced persons should be assisted in improving livelihoods etc, or at least restoring them to previous levels Proclamation No 455/2005 (Article 3(1)) gives power to woreda or urban administrations to "expropriate rural or urban landholdings for public purpose where it believes that it should be used for a better development" This is supported by Article 51(5) and Article 40(8) of the 1995 Constitution.
-Proclamation No 455/2005 (Article 7(5))states that " the cost of removal, transportation and erection shall be paid as compensation for a property that could be relocated and continue it service as before." process Also, although Proclamation No World bank OP4.12's overall policy objectives should be applied in terms of avoiding and minimising involuntary resettlement., ensuring that resettlement programs are sustainable and include meaningful consultation.
-Notification period/ timing of displacement with a subproject are linked to the implementation of the LIG programme Article 4 of Proclamation No 455/2005 requires notification in writing, with details of timing and compensation, which cannot be less than 90 days from notification.
-It requires that land should be handed over within 90 days of payment of compensation should the leaseholder accept payment.
-If there is no crop or other property on the land, it must be handed over within 30 days of notice of expropriation.
-It further gives power to seize the land through police force should the landholder be unwilling to hand over the land. consequences for those affected, as they may be displaced without shelter or livelihood.
-Displaced person should always be paid compensation and support before the land is handed over, as per World Bank OP4 .12.
+Theme World Bank OP4.12 Ethiopian Legislation Comparison Recommendations to Address Gaps Policy Objectives World bank OP4.12 has overall policy objectives, requiring that: Involuntary resettlement should be avoided wherever possible, or minimised, exploring all alternatives Resettlement programs should be sustainable, include meaningful consultation with affected parties, and provide benefits to the affected parties Displaced persons should be assisted in improving livelihoods etc, or at least restoring them to previous levels a better development" This is supported by Article 51(5) and Article 40(8) of the 1995 Constitution.
+Proclamation No 455/2005 (Article 7(5))states that " the cost of removal, transportation The World Bank requirement for avoidance or minimisation of involuntary resettlement is not written into Ethiopian legislation.
+However, this is expected to be made clear in the Regulations and Guidelines to be developed in association with Proclamation No 455/2005.
+Proclamation No 455/2005 does not require consultation with displaced persons throughout the resettlement process, rather only allows for a complaints and grievance process Also, although Proclamation No 455/2005 allows for some form of support to the displaced persons, it does not explicitly state that livelihoods should be restored to previous levels or improved.
+World bank OP4.12's overall policy objectives should be applied in terms of avoiding and minimising involuntary resettlement., ensuring that resettlement programs are sustainable and include meaningful consultation.
+Notification period/ timing of displacement Article 10 of World Bank OP4.12 requires that the resettlement activities associated with a subproject are linked to the implementation of the LIG programme to ensure that displacement or restriction of access does not occur before necessary measures for resettlement are in place.
+In particular, taking of land and related assets may take place only after compensation has been paid, and, where applicable, resettlement sites and moving allowances have been provided to displaced persons. ý 1 ý taken place, particularly before the displaced person has been paid.
+This can have serious consequences for those affected, as they may be displaced without shelter or livelihood.
+Displaced person should always be paid compensation and support before the land is handed over, as per World Bank OP4.12 .